-A description of the Company's business model and strategy can be found on pages 7 to 10 in the Strategic Report, and the key challenges in their execution can be found on pages 11 to 13 under "Principal Risks and Uncertainties".
+A description of the Company's business model and strategy can be found on pages 7 to 12 in the Strategic Report, and the key challenges in their execution can be found on pages 13 to 16 under "Principal Risks and Uncertainties".

 The Board is responsible for the monitoring of financial performance against budget and forecast and the formulation of the Group's risk appetite including the identification, assessment and monitoring of Polarean's principal risks.
-The Board recognizes the need for an effective and well-defined risk management process, and it oversees and regularly reviews the current risk management and internal control mechanisms.
+The Board recognises the need for an effective and well-defined risk management process and it oversees and regularly reviews the current risk management and internal control mechanisms.

 The Board has overall responsibility for identifying, monitoring and reviewing the Company's risks, and assessing the systems of external control for effectiveness.
-The Executive Directors report any new or changed risks, and any changes in risk management/control to the Board.
+The Executive Directors report any new or changed risks, and any changes in risk management or control to the Board.
 The Board discusses all business matters having regard to the risks for the Group and to the extent that risks inherent in a particular activity are considered significant, appropriate action is taken and steps taken to mitigate the issue.
 The overall objective of the Board is to set policies that seek to reduce risk as far as possible without unduly affecting the Company's competitiveness and flexibility.

 The Board is satisfied that the procedures in place meet the particular needs of the Group in managing the risks to which it is exposed.
 The Board is satisfied with the effectiveness of the system of internal controls, but by their very nature, these procedures can provide reasonable, not absolute, assurance against material misstatement or loss.
 During the review period, the Board delegated responsibility to the Audit Committee for ensuring that the Company's management reviews, monitors and reports on the integrity of the consolidated financial statements of the Company and related financial information.
-Subsequent to the review period, Mr Morgan and Mr Bertoldi resigned as Directors and therefore at time of publication there currently is not a fully constituted Audit Committee.
-However, it is the Board's intention to recruit an additional Non-Executive Director who will have a robust level of financial competency and chair the Audit Committee.
-As a result, there will be no Audit Committee Report outlined in this Annual Report.
-The Company has strict segregation of duties and authority controls which are reviewed annually by the auditors.
+During the review period, the Audit Committee comprised Juergen Laucht and Cyrille Petit.